ahmedmusawir/react-ready-plugin-framework-2022/README.md

 The gulp.js file was re-written with reactify.
 The normal uglify wasn't working with React. uglify.js will work with normal Javascript/jQuery.

+Also, the vanilla js has a click event on the body, so that will generate a console log message which needs to be removed.